 Choose BSc Environmental Science at the University of Reading

 - Accredited by the Institution of Environmental Sciences (IES).

 - The University is in the top 100 in the world for Environmental Sciences (QS World University Rankings by Subject 2023).

-- The University of Reading is ranked 3rd in the UK for research power for Earth Systems and Environmental Sciences (Research Fortnight’s Analysis Power Rankings, 2014, based on its analysis of Research Excellence Framework 2014).
+- The University of Reading is ranked 3rd in the UK for research power in Earth Systems and Environmental Sciences (Times Higher Education, Institutions Ranked by Subject, based on its analysis of the latest REF 2021).

 The flexibility of this degree allows you to make an informed decision about where to focus your study, providing the opportunity to adapt your degree to your chosen interests as they develop.